trampgeek/jobe/README.md

      there are multiple versions installed.
   1. Remove the temporary workaround for a bug in the python3 py_compile module (now fixed).

+### 1.6.7 (15 June 2022)

+  1. Tweak RestServer code to handle PHP 8
+  1. Tweak testsubmit.py to handle larger default memory limits and possible increases in the user-configured maxcputime.